daisvke/ft_linear_regression/README.md

 * Linear Relationship: The relationship is represented by a linear equation of the form:<br />
   `y=b0​+b1​x1​+b2​x2​+...+bn​xn​+ϵ`<br /><br />

-    Where:<br />
+    Where:
-        - y is the predicted value.
+        - y is the predicted value.<br />
-        - b0​ is the y-intercept.
+        - b0​ is the y-intercept.<br />
-        - b1​,b2​,...,bn​ are the coefficients for each independent variable.
+        - b1​,b2​,...,bn​ are the coefficients for each independent variable.<br />
-        - x1​,x2​,...,xn​ are the independent variables.
+        - x1​,x2​,...,xn​ are the independent variables.<br />
         - ϵ is the error term.

 ## Description